Uruguay

 Housing Arrangements

-The Commission is not responsible for making housing arrangements for the grantees.
-However, at the grantee´s request, the Commission will go over their housing options (links to the internet) and provide feedback when applicable.
-If grantees rent an apartment through a real estate agent, the Commission will read the leasing contract to make sure their rights as a tenant are preserved.
+The Commission does not arrange housing for grantees.
+However, upon request, the Commission can review housing options found online and provide feedback as needed.
+If a grantee rents an apartment through a real estate agent, the Commission will review the lease agreement to help ensure the grantee’s rights as a tenant are protected.

-The Commission will book the grantees in a hotel during the orientation.
-This will be covered by the Commission.
+During orientation, the Commission will book hotel accommodations for grantees, and these costs will be covered by the Commission.